Cricket Care and Feeding

 Male crickets grow to approximately 1 inch long and females are even larger.

-Simply moisten and set inside your reptile's enclosure.
+Simply moisten the Water Pillow and set inside your reptile's enclosure.

 Completely reptile safe, and keeps crickets alive longer.